Aylish Cranstone: Domestic career

 In 2020, Cranstone played for South East Stars in the Rachael Heyhoe Flint Trophy.
 She played all six matches, scoring 116 runs at an average of 19.33, with a best of 46 in a successful chase against Sunrisers.
 In December 2020, it was announced that Cranstone was one of the 41 female cricketers that had signed a full-time domestic contract.
 In the 2021 Rachael Heyhoe Flint Trophy, Cranstone scored 123 runs at an average of 30.75 and a best of 42*.
 She also played five matches in the Stars' victorious 2021 Charlotte Edwards Cup campaign, scoring 74 runs.
 She was part of the London Spirit squad in The Hundred, but did not play a match.
 In 2022, Cranstone, after having wrist surgery over the winter, was Stars' leading run-scorer, and second-highest across the entire competition, in the Charlotte Edwards Cup, with 235 runs at an average of 58.75, including three half-centuries.
 She also played three matches for the side in the Rachael Heyhoe Flint Trophy, and one match for Oval Invincibles in The Hundred.
 She also captained South East Stars in one match, against North West Thunder in the Rachael Heyhoe Flint Trophy, in the absence of regular captain and vice-captain Bryony Smith and Alice Davidson-Richards.

+In 2023, she played 10 matches for South East Stars, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, with a top score of 69.
+She was also signed by Northern Superchargers for The Hundred, but did not play a match.
+In 2024, she played 23 matches for South East Stars, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, with a high score of 63*.

 Cranstone has also played for England age group and development teams, as well as appearing in the 2011 Super Fours for Emeralds.